yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 console.log(readFileSync(lodashCeilPath));
 ```

-### Different behaviours based on workspace / not-a-workspace
+### Fallback Mode

-Back when PnP was implemented, the compatibility wasn't as good as it is now.
-To help with the transition, we designed a fallback mechanism: if a package tries to access an unlisted dependency, we still allow to resolve it *if the top-level package lists it as a dependency*.
+Back when PnP was first implemented, the compatibility wasn't as good as it is now.
+To help with the transition, we designed a fallback mechanism: if a package tries to access an unlisted dependency, it's still allowed to resolve it *if the top-level package lists it as a dependency*.
 We allow this because there's no resolution ambiguity, as there's a single top-level package in any project.
-Unfortunately, it may cause confusing behaviors depending on how your project is setup - when that happens, remember that PnP is always right, and that the only reason it works when not in a workspace is due to some extra laxism.
+Unfortunately, this may cause confusing behaviors depending on how your project is set up.
+When that happens, PnP is always right, and the only reason it works when not in a workspace is due to some extra lax.

-Regardless, this behaviour was just a patch, and will eventually be removed to clear up the confusion.
-You can prepare for that by setting [`pnpFallbackMode`](https://yarnpkg.com/configuration/yarnrc#pnpFallbackMode) to `none`, which will disable the fallback mechanism altogether.
+This behavior was just a patch, and will eventually be removed to clear up any confusion.
+You can prepare for that now by setting [`pnpFallbackMode`](https://yarnpkg.com/configuration/yarnrc#pnpFallbackMode) to `none`, which will disable the fallback mechanism altogether.